komapijs/komapi/README.md

-# KomAPI
+# Komapi

 Komapi is an opinionated Node.js framework with official typescript support built on top of [Koa][koa-url] and requires Node.js v8.11.1 or higher.

-Disclaimer: There will be breaking changes and outdated documentation during the pre-v1.0.0 cycles.
+_Disclaimer: There will be breaking changes and outdated documentation during the pre-v1.0.0 cycles._

 [![npm][npm-image]][npm-url]
 [![CircleCI][circleci-image]][circleci-url]